openresty/lua-nginx-module/README.markdown

 ngx.location.capture(uri, options?)
 -----------------------------------

-Issue a synchronous but still non-blocking subrequest using `uri` (e.g. /foo/bar).
+Issue a synchronous but still non-blocking "nginx subrequest" using `uri`.

+Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or other nginx C modules like
+`ngx_proxy`, `ngx_fastcgi`, `ngx_memc`,
+`ngx_postgres`,
+`ngx_drizzle`, and even `ngx_lua` itself and etc etc etc. Note that subrequests just mimic the HTTP interface but behind the scene, there's *no* extra HTTP/TCP traffic nor IPC cost.
+Everything works internally, and on the C level.

+Here's a basic example:

     res = ngx.location.capture(uri)